POETSII/tinsel/doc/Architecture.md

 # Tinsel Architecture Guide

-Tinsel is not specific to any particular FPGA board, but the description below uses Terasic's [DE5-NET](http://de5-net.terasic.com) for illustration purposes.
-This is a Stratix V board from circa 2012 that the [CL](http://www.cl.cam.ac.uk/) has in plentiful supply.
+Most of the tinsel architecture is not specific to any particular FPGA board, but the description below uses Terasic's [DE5-NET](http://de5-net.terasic.com) for illustration purposes.
+This is a Stratix V board from circa 2012 that the [CL](http://www.cl.cam.ac.uk/) has in plentiful supply, and will provide the platform for our initial prototypes.

 ## Contents